New Zealand FM's 'strategic anxiety' about Pacific

-Sydney (AFP) - New Zealand's Foreign Minister Winston Peters has raised concerns about "strategic anxiety" in the Pacific -- a veiled reference to China's growing influence among the region's island nations.
+Sydney, March 2, 2018 (AFP) - - New Zealand's Foreign Minister Winston Peters has raised concerns about "strategic anxiety" in the Pacific -- a veiled reference to China's growing influence among the region's island nations.

 Peters said New Zealand's centre-left government, which took power in October, would renew its foreign policy focus on the Pacific islands.